JBlaschke/lua-regolith/README.md

 make install
 ```

-Lmod's configure will detect luaposix, lfs, etc. from the bundled
+Lmod's configure will detect luaposix, lfs, lpeg, dkjson, and lua-term
-interpreter's hardcoded package paths.
-No `LUA_PATH` or `LUA_CPATH`
+from the bundled interpreter's hardcoded package paths.
+No `LUA_PATH` or
-environment variables needed.
+`LUA_CPATH` environment variables needed.

 To activate: